Ph.D. in Physical Education and Physical Activity Leadership

-The doctoral program will prepare the next generation of researchers and scholars in Kinesiology.
+The Doctor of Philosophy (Ph.D) program will prepare the next generation of researchers and scholars in the fields of Physical Education and Physical Activity.
 These individuals are also expected to become outstanding teachers and leaders in their respective fields.
-Our doctoral students will obtain professional communication skills that are appropriate to their specialization.
-These skills will be refined through regular participation in scientific conferences and scholarly presentations.
-Students will have access to a broad array of resources available at Carnegie I level research institutions, including WSU.
+Our doctoral students will obtain scholarly and professional skills that are refined through regular participation in research projects, scientific conferences, and presentations.

 The WSU PE-PAL program prepares professionals to design, teach, lead and promote physical activity programs across the lifespan and in a range of school and community settings.
 The program will follow policies and procedures for Ph.D. programs already established by the WSU Graduate School and by the College of Education.
 The requirement is a minimum of 90 credit hours including:

 - 60 graduate credits (qualifying post bachelor credits may be applied towards this 60 credits)

 - Physical Education and Physical Activity courses

 Admission to the Ph.D. program is contingent upon admission to the Graduate School.
 In addition, applicants must meet the following criteria:

 - A graduate degree in kinesiology, physical education, or a closely related field or experience is preferred and highly recommended.

 - Availability for a faculty interview